 About the Housing Authority

 The Montpelier Housing Authority is a local, independent government agency that has served our community for well over forty-five years.
-Our five member Board of Commissioners is appointed by the City Council with Commissioners serving staggered five-year terms.
+Our five member Board of Commissioners is appointed by the City Council.
 The Board employs an Executive Director and staff to oversee its operations.
 As a local independent agency, we are not a City department.
 We are funded entirely by federal funds and management fees paid by the properties that we manage.
 No local or state funds are received to operate our programs.

 The Authority operates a wide variety of programs in its continuing effort to meet the need for affordable housing in our community.
 We own and manage Pioneer and Gould Apartments.
 We also serve as full managing agent for 58 Barre Street Apartments, Lane Shops Apartments, Cummings Street Apartments, and Prospect Place.
 We provide management services for two projects for Washington County Mental Health Services: a group home on St. Paul Street and a small apartment house on Prospect Street.
 In addition, we administer the Section 8 Existing Program which totals 122 vouchers.
 We also administer a home ownership option to our Section 8 participants.
 Working with the Central Vermont Homeownership Center, this option allows Section 8 tenants to use their vouchers to help pay their mortgage and other pertinent housing expenses.
 To date, we have had five closings under this option.
 A total of 324 units of affordable housing are provided through these programs.